Walter Lantz: Early years and start in animation

-Lantz was born in New Rochelle, New York, to Italian immigrant parents Francesco Paolo Lantz (formerly Lanza) from Castiglione Cosentino, Italy and Maria Gervasi (changed to Jarvis to avoid prejudice) from Calitri.
+Lantz was born on April 27, 1899, in New Rochelle, New York, to Italian immigrant parents Francesco Paolo Lantz (formerly Lanza) from Castiglione Cosentino, Italy and Maria Gervasi (changed to Jarvis to avoid prejudice) from Calitri.
 Walter's father ran a grocery.
 His mother, Maria, died while giving birth to Walter's younger brother, Michael Lantz.
 Walter's father, Francesco, soon became physically incapacitated leaving Walter to run the grocery store at a young age.
 According to Joe Adamson's biography The Walter Lantz Story, Lantz's father was given his new surname by an immigration official who anglicized it.
 Walter Lantz was always interested in art, completing a mail-order drawing class at age 12.
-He was inspired when he saw Winsor McCay's animated short "Gertie the Dinosaur".
+He was inspired when he saw Winsor McCay's animated short Gertie the Dinosaur.

 While working as an auto mechanic, Lantz got his first break.
 Wealthy customer Fred Kafka liked his drawings on the garage's bulletin board and financed Lantz's studies at the Art Students League of New York.
 Kafka also helped him land a job as a copy boy at the New York American, owned by William Randolph Hearst.
 Lantz worked at the newspaper and attended art school at night.

 By the age of 16, Lantz was working in the animation department of International Film Service studio under director Gregory La Cava.
 Lantz then worked at the John R. Bray Studios on the Jerry on the Job series.
 In 1924, Lantz directed, animated and even starred in his first cartoon series "Dinky Doodle", which included the popular fairy tale animated shorts Cinderella (1925) and Little Red Riding Hood (1925).
 Lantz soon replaced George "Vernon" Stallings as head of production at Bray in 1924.
 At the urging of his friend Robert G. Vignola, Lantz moved to Hollywood, California, after Bray switched to a publicity film studio in 1927, where he attempted to set up his own cartoon studio with Pinto Colvig, but their sound cartoons never got produced.
 In the meantime, he worked briefly for director Frank Capra and was a gag writer for Mack Sennett comedies.
 He also resorted to odd jobs, one of them being a chauffeur.